GATB/pyGATB/docker/README.md

 The `build-alpine-containers.sh` script allows to rebuild the containers from pyGATB source.

+### Building manylinux1 wheels

+The `build-manylinux.sh` script compile pyGATB in an old Linux distribution (CentOS 5) against multiple Python3 version.
+This generates wheels compatible with many linux distributions and that can be uploaded to PyPI.

 ## Debian build environment

-The binary python package is compiled inside a Debian container built with `Dockerfile.debian_compiler`.
+The `build-debian.sh` build an EGG inside a Debian Jessie container for Python 3.4.